Welcome To Sambar!

 Being in Year 5 means more responsibilities and opportunities to support others across the school.
 We expect a lot from Sambar class; we expect them to be good role models for younger children in the school, have high expectations of themselves and work hard to fulfil their potential.
 In encouraging the children to do this we will be using the Belmont Learning Powers of resilience, resourcefulness, relating to each other and being reflective.

-Mr Togher, Miss Allen and I are looking forward to an exciting year ahead.
+Miss Allen and I are looking forward to an exciting term ahead.

 Third Space Learning